Careers360 Logo

 Frequently Asked Questions (FAQs)

-The test will be held for a total of 200 marks.
+The test is held for a total of 200 marks.

 No, you have to appear for any one of the five subjects.